cassiomolin/cassiomolin.github.io/_pages/about.md

 During my free time, I usually try to do things that keep me away from the keyboards:

-- I spend quite some time in the kitchen: fresh pasta, risottos, and homemade pizzas are some of the dishes I love preparing.
-Ah!
-It's been a few months since I baked my first sourdough bread, and I never stopped since then.
+- I've been developing a sense of value in preparing good food.
+While everything seems rushed and moving so fast, I developed an appreciation for homemade food, mainly for food that takes time to prepare.
+It includes fresh pasta, risottos, long fermentation bread and pizzas (including sourdough).
+Good food is a way of bringing people together.

-- I enjoy playing tabletop games, and over the past few years, I started collecting some titles I like the most.
+- I enjoy playing tabletop games and, over the past few years, I started collecting some titles I like the most.
 If I could pick some favourites, they would probably be [Viticulture][viticulture], [Everdell][everdell], [Wingspan][wingspan] and [7 Wonders][7wonders].

 - I also have some interest in photography, and my [Fujifilm X-T3][xt3] paired with my beloved [35mm ƒ/2][35mm] never let me down :)